flonatel/pipexec/README.md

 3. There are more than three file descriptors.
 On a typical Linux system each process has by default 1024 - which can be increased if needed.
-4. If you want, you can have cycles, but I don't know a single shell which supports this.
+4. From starting up processes and generating pipes between them there is mostly no limitation on system basis; shells only support this in a very limited way.

-This is the moment when *pipexec* drops in: with *pipexec* you can build up any kind of processes and build up pipes between them.
+This is the moment when *pipexec* drops in: with *pipexec* you can start up any kind of processes and build up pipes between them as you want.

 #### Cyclic ####